Johanx22x/GoTune/README.md

 ## Features

 - Create, retrieve, update, and delete songs, albums, and playlists.
-- Stream audio files using Goroutines for efficient concurrent handling.
+- Streams aulio files using request multiprocessing.
 - SQLite database for data storage and retrieval.
 - RESTful API for interacting with the backend.